veraison/corim/extensions/README.md

 `extensions.NewMap()` to create a new map, call `Add()` on the map to add mappings from the three extension points to pointers to empty instances of your structs, and, finally, pass the map to `comid.Comid.RegisterExtensions()`.
-This should be done as early as possible, before any marshaling is performed.
+This should be done as early as possible, before any marshaling is performed (see the example below).

 These types can be extended in two ways: by adding additional fields, and by introducing additional constraints over existing fields.